dmlc/dgl/docs/source/index.rst

   and usage of DGL in much more details.
 * Go through the tutorials for :doc:`Stochastic Training of GNNs <tutorials/large/index>`, which covers the basic steps for training GNNs on large graphs in mini-batches.
-* `Study classical papers <tutorials/models/index>` on graph machine learning alongside DGL.
+* :doc:`Study classical papers <tutorials/models/index>` on graph machine learning alongside DGL.
 * Search for the usage of a specific API in the :doc:`API reference manual <api/python/index>`, which organizes all DGL APIs by their namespace.